tardate/LittleCodingKata/tools/mibbrowser/README.md

 ### Running

-On MacOSX, use the startup schell script:
+On MacOS, use the startup schell script:

     $ ireasoning/mibbrowser/browser.sh